 “Don’t apologize for sharing how you feel,” he said.
 “Yes, you will still have a paycheck, but you are now being overwhelmed by more work and you have every right to feel frustrated by that.
 And you will also be grieving the absence of us working with you.
 And you have every right to express being angry and sad about that.

-In just a few short months, this pandemic has cost the lives of over 80,000 Americans and resulted in millions of Americans being unemployed.
+In just a few six months, this pandemic has cost the lives of over 215,000 Americans and resulted in millions of Americans being unemployed.
 And for those who are grieving the loss of loved ones or who are grieving the loss of their jobs, their grief is indeed real.

-But for those who are grieving the postponement of a wedding, the cancellation of their high school or college graduation, or the cancellation of trips or simply grieving not being able to worship with others, have dinner with friends, or sing at the top of their lungs at a concert this summer, they are grieving too.
+But for those who are grieving the postponement of a wedding, the cancellation of time we were supposed to see family, or the cancellation of trips or simply grieving not being able to worship with others, have dinner with friends, or sing at the top of their lungs at a concert, they are grieving too.
 Their loss may not be as severe, but it is still grief to them.
 And for many who haven’t experienced grief before, that too can be a challenge.

 “We need time to move through the pain of loss.
 We need to step into it, really to get to know it, in order to learn, ” writes the late Swiss-American psychiatrist Elisabeth Kübler-Ross.